-The QCE is Queensland's senior school qualification.
+The Queensland Certificate of Education (QCE) is Queensland's senior school qualification.
 Students who are eligible will be awarded one at the end of Year 12.
 Students will also receive a Senior Statement.
 It shows all studies and the results achieved that may contribute to the award of a QCE.

-What is an ATAR?
+What is an Australian Tertiary Admission Rank (ATAR)?
 How are Students Assessed for Entrance into Tertiary Pathways?